4.2

 - Late Checkout: Opendoor allows you to stay in the home for up to 17 days after the closing date.
 However, you have to pay additional fees to avail this service.

-- Lowball Cash Offer: Their cash offers are as low as 70% to 80% of your property’s fair market value.
+- Lowball Cash Offer: The reviews on Opendoor reveal that their cash offers are as low as 70% to 80% of your property’s Fair Market Value.

 - High Additional Fees: You have to pay a 5% service fee, repair cost, and a 1% closing cost when you sell your house to Opendoor.

-- Strict Eligibility Criteria: Opendoor don’t buy inherited properties, homes with tenants, or properties located in a flood zone, etc.
+- Strict Eligibility Criteria: Opendoor doesn’t buy inherited properties, homes with tenants, or properties located in a flood zone, etc.

 Opendoor’s selling process may appear to be hassle-free.
 However, you get a reduced offer that is 70% to 80% of your home’s equity.
 Moreover, you get a cash offer from only one company.